Mastering the 5.5.1 Looping Unit Test: A practical guide

 -

-One Assertion per Data Point: For each data point tracked in each iteration, ensure that you have at least one assertion to verify its expected behavior.
+One Assertion per Data Point: For each data point tracked in each iteration, check that you have at least one assertion to verify its expected behavior.
 These assertions validate whether the loop is modifying the data correctly in each iteration.

 -